-Nonetheless, Congress or the Treasury/IRS could reasonably determine that such transactions should be curbed in their entirety, taking account also of the fairness, perception of abuse and tax administration considerations discussed in Paragraph 10 above.
+Nonetheless, Congress or the Treasury/IRS could reasonably determine that such transactions should be curbed, taking account also of the fairness, perception of abuse and tax administration considerations discussed in Paragraph 10 above.
 For similar reasons, Congress or the Treasury/IRS might reasonably determine that reverse FTC arbitrage and U.S. withholding tax claims transactions should also be curbed.

-A somewhat stronger case can be made for curbing those duplicate benefits FTC transactions in which there is cross-crediting and hyped credits, although it would seem appropriate to curb only those transactions in which the amount of cross-crediting is substantial and abusive (as appropriately defined).
-In addition, there is a potential tension between curbing such transactions and the Code Sec.
-904 limitation, which represents a detailed set of rules, carefully considered by Congress, as to the degree of cross-crediting that is permitted.
+A somewhat stronger case can be made for curbing those duplicate benefits FTC transactions in which there is cross-crediting and hyped credits, although it would seem appropriate to curb only those transactions in which the amount of cross-crediting is substantial.
+In addition, there is a potential tension between curbing such transactions and the section 904 limitation, which represents a detailed set of rules, carefully considered by Congress, as to the degree of cross-crediting that is permitted.
 Indeed, the 2004 Act's reduction in the number of baskets from eight to two, effective beginning 2007, seems at least facially to adopt a policy stance in favor of easing, rather than enhancing, the limitations on cross-crediting.
-Any curbs on duplicate benefits FTC arbitrage transactions involving cross-crediting would need to be reconciled both with the policy thrust of the Code Sec.
-904 limitation and with its technical rules.
-Moreover, given the statutory approach to cross-crediting that is embodied in the Code Sec.
-904 limitation, in the absence of Congressional action to curb hyped credit transactions or the grant of regulatory authority to the Treasury and the IRS to do so, the Treasury and the IRS would need to consider the extent of their authority to issue any particular guidance curbing such transactions.
-182 developing standards for distinguishing between "good" and "bad" transactions.
+Any curbs on duplicate benefits FTC arbitrage transactions involving cross-crediting would need to be reconciled both with the policy thrust of the section 904 limitation and with its technical rules.
+Moreover, given the statutory approach to cross-crediting that is embodied in the section 904 limitation, in the absence of Congressional action to curb hyped credit transactions or the grant of regulatory authority to Treasury and the IRS to do so, Treasury and the IRS would need to consider the extent of their authority to issue any particular guidance curbing such transactions.164

-In any event, the implementation considerations discussed in Part VII below will be important in
+In any event, the implementation considerations discussed in Part VII below will be important in developing standards for distinguishing between "good" and "bad" transactions.